Republican Corporation Commission hopefuls try to get voters' attention for runoff

 But while oil and gas probably get the most attention, it is the commission's utility rate-setting that most directly affects Oklahomans.
 And, sure enough, among the first issues to confront the new commissioner are likely to be fallout from surcharges to electric bills because of the 2021 fuel costs and an electric deregulation campaign being pushed by natural gas interests.

-Thomsen said he didn't know enough about the deregulation proposal to have a firm opinion, but said his years in the Legislature taught him "the devil is in the details."
+Thomsen said he didn't know enough about the deregulation proposal to have a firm opinion, but he said his years in the Legislature taught him that "the devil is in the details."

 David said she's opposed.